Password Safe CLI Application

 List Managed Systems

-To list all managed systems that the user has access to and show output in JSON format, use:
+To list all managed systems that the user has access to and show output in JSON format, use, where:

 Get Managed System by ID